The Twelve Pathways of Integration

 Grouped into three somatic domains: Social, Personal, and Behavioral.
 These archetypal patterns map the inner landscape of modern leadership.

-Each shadow is explored through a somatic lens and includes reflections, nervous system practices, and leadership applications so you can move beyond intellectual awareness into embodied transformation.
+Each shadow is explored through a somatic lens and includes reflections and leadership applications designed to move you beyond intellectual awareness into embodied transformation.

 What You’ll Find Here

-Each shadow has its own archetypal essence, somatic signatures, and practices for integration.
+Each shadow has its own archetypal essence, somatic signatures, and reflection for integration.

 In this portal, you’ll learn to: